Oregon Scholarships

 Deadlines Vary

-This is a merit based scholarship for up to $66,400.
+The Western Undergraduate Exchange is a merit based scholarship for up to $66,400.
 This is given to incoming freshmen who are non-resident applicants to the University of New Mexico.
 Applicants must be from Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, North Dakota, Nevada, Oregon, South Dakota, Utah, Washington or Wyoming.
 It is renewable for four years, dependent on the completion of 15 credits and a 3.0 GPA each semester.
 Must have an ACT of 22 or an SAT of 1100, and a cumulative 3.0 GPA.
 The deadline varies.
 More details here.

-This is a merit-based scholarship for incoming students at the University of New Mexico who are non-resident applicants.
+Western Undergraduate Exchange Plus at University of New Mexico is a merit-based scholarship for incoming students at the University of New Mexico who are non-resident applicants.
 Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, North Dakota, Nevada, Oregon, South Dakota, Utah, Washington, or Wyoming are eligible to apply.
 The scholarship is renewable for four years if 15 credits are completed each semester and a 3.0 GPA is maintained.
 The deadline varies.
 Learn more here.

 To be considered, you must be a US Citizen or permanent resident and have a permanent residence within one of the following participating states/U.S. territories: Alaska, Arizona, California, Colorado, Hawaii, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, Guam, and Commonwealth of the Northern Marianas Islands (CNMI).
 Must have a 3.4 GPA from high school, and maintain a 2.5 for renewal.
 Deadlines vary depending on which semester you apply for.
-More info. here.
+Read more here.

-This funding is for $5,000 to help current or former foster care youth with post-secondary education and training.
+Chafee Education and Training Voucher (ETV) funding is for $5,000 to help current or former foster care youth with post-secondary education and training.
 Each applicant must be currently in foster care, must have been in foster care for at least 180 days after their 14th birthday and left substitute care at age 16 or older.
 First-time applicants must be under the age of 21.
 Youth may then continue to apply/receive funds until they turn 23 years old as long as they are enrolled in a post-secondary education or training program and making satisfactory progress toward completion of that program.
 The deadlines vary.
 Read more here.

 To be eligible, you must be a recent Oregon high school graduate or GED test graduate, attend an Oregon community college, have a 2.50 cumulative high school GPA or higher, or a 145 grade on all GED tests, and be an Oregon resident for at least 12 months prior to college attendance.
 The deadline varies.
 Learn more here.